tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 2. The key-value pair is inserted into the memtable
 3. If the memtable size exceeds the flush threshold:

-- The system will block momentarily
+- The column family will block momentarily
 - The memtable is flushed to disk (sorted run) as an SSTable
 - The corresponding WAL is truncated
 - The memtable is cleared for new writes